luisrowley/full-stack-search/README.md

 Error Handling & Logging → Improved clarity on failures and successes.
 Prevents Memory Leaks → Ensures the in-memory DB shuts down cleanly on exit (SIGTERM)

+#### Filtering efficiency

+The filter object dynamically changes based on whether the search variable contains a value.

+- If search is provided, it constructs a filter using $or, allowing a case-insensitive partial match against hotel_name, country, or city.
+- If search is empty, it returns an empty filter ({}), which means no filtering is applied and all records are returned.

 #### Hotels Collection